davidnmora/boggle/src/readme.txt

-This directory contains the source code files (*.cpp, *.h) that you will write as you complete the assignment.
+This directory contains the source code files (*.cpp, *.h).
-We will also put any instructor-provided code here.
+All libraries utilized are in boggle/lib.